 Just a few blocks north there sits this generous little library on Ontario Street.

-Heading further east for quite a spell, one finds this hearty box at 20 Appleford St in the Cardinal Heights neighbourhood.
-These social distancing rabbits were ahead of me last time I visited.
+Heading further east for a spell, one finds this robust box at 20 Appleford St in the Cardinal Heights neighbourhood.

 Heading back west you will discover this fantastic box on Roanoke Street!

 Next, over to Pauline Charron Place.
 This one has had a bottom unit added since it first appeared.

 Back to the bike path along St Laurent, head north a touch and turn right onto Meadow Park Place where you will discover this fine specimen.

 A bit further north you will happen upon this next box on Braemer.